chainbound/msg-rs/README.md

 # `msg-rs`
-> Messaging library for distributed systems built with Rust and Tokio.
+> A flexible and lightweight messaging library for distributed systems built with Rust and Tokio.

 ## Overview
 `msg-rs` is a messaging library that was inspired by projects like [ZeroMQ](https://zeromq.org/) and [Nanomsg](https://nanomsg.org/).